Kenya Defence Forces: Kibaki Administration

 In the aftermath of the national elections of December 2007 and the violence that subsequently engulfed the country, a commission of inquiry, the Waki Commission, commended its readiness and adjudged it to "have performed its duty well."
 Nevertheless, there have been serious allegations of human rights violations, most recently while conducting counter-insurgency operations in the Mt Elgon area and also in the district of Mandera central.

 In October 2011, following a weekend preparatory meeting between Kenyan and Somali military officials in the town of Dhobley, Kenya Army units crossed the border to begin Operation Linda Nchi attacking the Al-Shabaab insurgents in southern Somalia.
 Kenya had coordinated with the transitional government in Mogadishu, and with the Somali militias in the border areas, but the drive on Kismayu was run by the KDF.
 In early June 2012, Kenyan forces were formally integrated into AMISOM.

 As of August 2012 Major General Maurice Oyugi was the army vice commander.

-Service Branches
+Service branches

-The Kenya Defence Forces is composed of Kenya Army, Kenya Air-force and Kenya Navy.
+The Kenya Defence Forces is composed of the Kenya Army, Kenya Air Force and Kenya Navy.